coquizen/stocks/README.md

 ## Analysis
 After you have completed Stage 1, take a look at the application as a whole.
 Take what you know about state, props, and `.bind(this)` and consider how you would attempt to connect these stateful components.
 What would the resulting architecture look like?

+## Next Up
+We will look at higher order components and Reduxfor the second stage.